rockonduck/kenventory/README.md

 Connect each sensor’s output to the GPIO pin listed above.

 The ESP32 code concatenates these four sensor readings into a unique identifier (serial number) and publishes it to MQTT.

 Configuring Your Inventory & Locations
 Clone or download the Kenventory repository.

 Navigate to the AWS configuration file:

-arduino
-Copy
-Edit
 kenventory/AWS/config.json
 In config.json, each ESP32 device is identified by its MAC address.
 You’ll see blocks of JSON like this:

 "78421C6C23945": {